RobotLocomotion/drake/geometry/render_gltf_client/test/README.md

 `--without-test-only` flag when running the `install_prereqs.sh` script.

 ## Run the Client-Server Testing Suite
-There are three commands to run to launch the client, the server, and optionally Drake Visualizer for displaying rendered images.

 ### Run the Server
 A single threaded / single worker flask development server on host `127.0.0.1`